TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

 In the result set :php:`$organizationRepository` there are domain objects of the class `\MyVendor\MyExtension\Domain\Model\Organization` and all configured subclasses :php:`\MyVendor\MyExtension\Domain\Model\Company` and :php:`\MyVendor\MyExtension\Domain\Model\ScientificInstitution` are included.
-The query of a super class is only possible for *Single Table Inheritanca* this time.
+The query of a super class is only possible for *Single Table Inheritance* this time.
 In the future this should also be possible for *Concrete Table Inheritance*.

 .. note::